tlh45342/flask-example2/README.md

 ## INSTALLATION

 The small section will discuss how just to simply run the app.
-Most notably this app does not use SSL (I did say this was simple right?)

 ```bash
 git clone https://github.com/tlh45342/flask-example2.git